 Brentford School for Girls is committed to providing a planned programme of careers education for all our students in years 7 – 13.
-Careers education will be delivered through the PSHCEE curriculum and complemented by trips, activities and work experience (in year 10).
-We are also committed to providing access to impartial and independent careers advice via the National Careers Service telephone helpline, through the Hounslow Connexions service (for those students with additional needs) and through access to local employers.
+Careers education will be delivered through the BLOSSOM curriculum and complemented with activities.
+We are also committed to providing access to impartial and independent careers advice via the National Careers Service telephone helpline, through the Hounslow 14 - 19 service (for those students with additional needs) and through access to local employers.
 Impartial careers information and advice will continue to be delivered by our full-time Careers Education Co-ordinator within the school.
-The main aim of the careers department is to prepare pupils for life beyond Brentford School for Girls by linking them to the real world of work through mentoring, workplace visits, guest speakers and work experience.
+The main aim of the careers department is to prepare pupils for life beyond Brentford School for Girls by linking them to the real world of work through mentoring, workplace visits, careers fairs, guest speakers and work related learning.

 Students can expect:

 The BLOSSOM programme in Year 7 includes CEIAG modules focussing on Job, Career, Children and the Law, Budgeting, Equality and Gender Stereotyping

 The BLOSSOM programme in Year 8 includes CEIAG modules focussing on Skills and Qualities, Enterprise, the Changing World, Learning Styles and Sources of Information and an introduction to Careers Research.
 Students also focus on their option choices receiving an interview from a member of the SLT and subject specific assemblies.
 The Year 8 drop-down careers day also offers students the opportunity to talk with local professionals from a range of occupational backgrounds.
 From year 8 onwards, all students are encouraged to develop employability skills by taking up volunteering opportunities advertised across the school.
 Recording their work on their volunteer log allows them to reflect on the skills they have gained and their relevance to the world of work.